Spontaneous sex for less than $2/day

 • Dry mouth

-Severe side effects are less common and include:
+Severe side effects are less common, but they can include:

 • Hives